 Binary Representation of a number and Binomial Heaps

-A Binomial Heap with n nodes has the number of Binomial Trees equal to the number of set bits in the Binary representation of n.
-For example let n be 13, there 3 set bits in the binary representation of n (00001101), hence 3 Binomial Trees.
+A Binomial Heap with n nodes has the number of Binomial Trees equal to the number of set bits in the binary representation of n.
+For example, let n be 13, there are 3 set bits in the binary representation of n (00001101), hence 3 Binomial Trees.
 We can also relate the degree of these Binomial Trees with positions of set bits.
 With this relation, we can conclude that there are O(Logn) Binomial Trees in a Binomial Heap with ‘n’ nodes.

 Operations of Binomial Heap:

-1) insert(H, k): Inserts a key ‘k’ to Binomial Heap ‘H’.
-This operation first creates a Binomial Heap with single key ‘k’, then calls union on H and the new Binomial heap.
+- insert(H, k): Inserts a key ‘k’ to Binomial Heap ‘H’.
+This operation first creates a Binomial Heap with a single key ‘k’, then calls union on H and the new Binomial heap.

-3) extractMin(H): This operation also uses union().
+- extracting(H): This operation also uses a union().
 We first call getMin() to find the minimum key Binomial Tree, then we remove the node and create a new Binomial Heap by connecting all subtrees of the removed minimum node.
 Finally, we call union() on H and the newly created Binomial Heap.
 This operation requires O(Logn) time.

-4) delete(H): Like Binary Heap, delete operation first reduces the key to minus infinite, then calls extractMin().
+- delete(H): Like Binary Heap, the delete operation first reduces the key to minus infinite, then calls extracting().